 Thanks to the sophisticated sensor technology that is readily available nowadays, operational data can be collected and analyzed in real-time from almost any kind of machinery or consumer product.

-When operational data is analyzed with pattern recognition method, upcoming failures and need for maintenance can be predicted well in advance.
+When operational data is analyzed with a pattern recognition method, upcoming failures and need for maintenance can be predicted well in advance.
 That allows preventing downtimes and costs related to maintenance.
 In the same time, preventive maintenance will drastically prolong the lifespan of machines by preventing irreversible failures.

 Predictive maintenance is a phenomenon that is not only used for industrial but also for consumer products, very often the need for maintenance will depend on the usage of the product.
 In consumer electronics, producers often track consumer activity on the device to then notify in advance about optimal time of maintenance.
 This creates an ideal user experience and at the same time drastically reduces maintenance and warranty costs for the manufacturer.